That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

 In order to protest the high tariffs enforced by a U.K. censorship board, a filmmaker sent in a 10-hour “movie” of white paint drying.
 They had to watch the entire film.

-The popular LMFAO group who created the viral hit, Party Rock Anthem, is made up of an uncle-nephew duo.
+The popular LMFAO group that created the viral hit, Party Rock Anthem, is made up of an uncle-nephew duo.

 Norway has a 25-year statute of limitation on murder.
 This means if the murder happened more than 25 years ago, they cannot be charged.